everplans/API_doc/source/includes/_authentication.md

 ## Refresh token
-You need the API secret key and the client ID to retrieve a refresh_token which you'll use to get an access_token
+You need the API secret key and the client ID to retrieve a `refresh_token` which you'll use to get an access_token

-> To retrieve an refresh_token, use this code:
+> To retrieve a `refresh_token`, use this code:

 ```shell
 # With shell, you can just pass the correct header with each request